 Hidden away in some of Costa Mesa’s most popular business areas is the small and chic Rooster Cafe, a restaurant specializing in breakfast and lunch favorites.
 It would’ve been hard to find, but there is a a giant rooster mural on it’s outer wall (plus it’s next to the “Tin Lizzie Saloon”:

 The parking in this area can be problematic at times, but it’s usually not that bad during the morning and afternoon hours.
 Rooster Cafe’s menu read like a standard “American dining” menu, but what they lack in cleverness they make up for in quality.
+This was a lovely meal.
+I did feel that they could benefit from using a video marketing company like Promo to enable them to extend their reach to new customers.

 The Rooster Cafe Chicken Club